A confiscation order is designed to force those deemed to have financially benefited from crime to repay what they have gained.

 What is a Confiscation Order Default Sentence?

-A confiscation order default sentence details the amount of time a defendant can be imprisoned for should they not, for any reason, pay off the amount in their confiscation order within the three month period afforded by the court.
-A default sentence is decided based on the amount of money that is expected to be repaid in the order.
+A confiscation order default sentence is a prison sentence that the defendant may be expected to serve should they fail to pay off their confiscation order amount within the timeframe specified by the court (usually three months).
+The confiscation order default sentence will be determined based on the amount expected to be repaid.

 close up of stop watch